 - Google’s founders, Larry Page, and Sergey Brin moved to the management of Alphabet as CEO and President respectively, making Sundar Pichai the new CEO of Google.

 - Google’s ticker symbols GOOG and GOOGL are retained by Alphabet Inc. and these stocks continue to trade in the same way with the same price history, on the NASDAQ Stock Exchange.
-Alphabet Inc. reported a firm-wide (consolidated) revenue of $136.8 billion and net income of $30.7 billion, in FY2018.
+Alphabet Inc. reported a firm-wide (consolidated) revenue of $136.8 billion and a net income of $30.7 billion, in FY2018.

 - The subsidiaries owned by Alphabet, Inc. include Calico, CapitalG, Chronicle, DeepMind Technologies, GV (formerly Google Ventures), Google Fiber, Jigsaw, Makani, Sidewalk Labs, Verily, Waymo, Loon, etc.

-#2 – Sony Corporation
+Example #2 – Sony Corporation

 Another famous holding company is Sony Corporation, a multinational conglomerate headquartered in Tokyo, Japan.
 A popular brand name today, well heard of when it comes to electronics, music, the PlayStation and other games, Sony was founded by Akio Morita and Masaru Ibuka in the year 1946.